holocm/replicator/README.md

 $ replicator < example.txt
 Hello foo.
 Hello bar.
 ```

 ## Installation

-Replicator requires [Go](https://golang.org) and [Perl](https://perl.org) as
+Replicator requires [Go](https://golang.org) as build-time dependencies.
+There
-build-time dependencies.
-There are no runtime dependencies other than a libc.
+are no runtime dependencies other than a libc.
+Once you're all set, the build
-Once you're all set, the build is done with
+is done with

 ```
 make